blytkerchan/rubicon/README.md

 This project is mostly proof-of-concept at the moment.
 The goal is to show that "DER code ain't that bad".

+## Preparing the build environment

+You need a standard Vlinder development environment, which means an LTS Ubuntu (currently 18.04) with:

+ $ sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib \
+      build-essential chrpath socat cpio python python3 python3-pip python3-pexpect \
+      xz-utils debianutils iputils-ping libsdl1.2-dev xterm

+and the latest Boost installed in ~/opt/boost-<version>, which you will need to tell CMake about using the `-DBOOSTROOT=${HOME}/opt/boost<version>` option at the command-line

+Additionally, you need uuid-dev:

+ $ sudo apt-get install uuid-dev

+and the vlinder/antlr4 Docker appliance

+ $ docker pull vlinder/antlr4

+## Notes about building

+* Parallel builds are broken at the moment.
+This is due to the way part of the code is generated, and how part of the C++ runtime for the code generator is built as an "external" dependency.

 ## About ASN.1

 ASN.1, or Abstract Syntax Notation 1, is a domain-specific language (DSL) that consists of a human-readable schema language and several machine-readable representations for data encoded according to a schema described by that schema language.